 While an increasing number of Millennials are working from home, and many ‘Gen Y-ers’ are making their first forays into the world of freelancing, flexible office spaces, as well as home offices, are becoming a ‘thing’.

-As the digital generation become the dominant demographic of the workforce, understanding their expectations of the working environment is pretty crucial.
-It can make the difference between attracting and retaining top talent, and being met with a crestfallen face as a job candidate steps into your office.
+As the digital generation become the dominant demographic of the workforce, employers need to understand the Millennial expectations of the working environments.
+It can make the difference between attracting and retaining top talent.

 A few things are particularly important to Millennials, and can be used as a guideline to very Millennial office design trends: